Synchronized coherent charge oscillations in coupled double quantum dots: Synchronized Oscillations

 \section{Synchronized Oscillations}

-By performing a real-time measurement of the total number of electrons $n_\alpha=n_{\alpha,\text{L}}+n_{\alpha,\text{R}}$ in either of the two DQDs, we get access to the full counting statistics of electron transport.
-Note, that such a measurement does not alter the internal quantum dynamics of the system since $\left[H,n_\alpha\right]=0$, so that coherent charge oscillations are unaffected.
-A suited statistical tool to study these coherent charge oscillations is the waiting-time distribution $w_\alpha(\tau)$ which can be derived via~\cite{brandes_2008}
+By performing a real-time measurement of the total number of electrons $n_\alpha=n_{\alpha,\text{L}}+n_{\alpha,\text{R}}$ in either of the two DQDs, all single-electron tunneling events can be resolved as a function of time.
+Such a measurement does not alter the internal quantum dynamics of the system since $\left[H,n_\alpha\right]=0$, so that coherent charge oscillations are unaffected.
+A suited statistical tool to study these coherent charge oscillations is the waiting-time distribution $w_\alpha(\tau)$ which describes waiting times $\tau$ between successive tunneling-in and tunneling-out events.
+It can be derived via~\cite{brandes_2008}